-The ability of logratio statistics to avoid negative ratios is apparent from the first panel of Figure 5.
-Even though some of the ratios of the background-corrected signals are zero or negative (because the background exceeded the signal), the generalised linear fit is strictly positive.
+The ability of log-ratio statistics to avoid negative ratios is apparent from the first panel of Fig. 5.
+Even though some of the the background-corrected ratio signals are zero or negative (because the background exceeded the signal), the generalised linear fit is strictly positive.
 The natural ability of compositional data analysis to rule out negative ratios avoids many problems further down the data processing chain.

-The right hand side of Figure 5 maps the four (log)ratios back to five equivalent raw signals (one for each isotope).
-The last two panels of the figure show how the logratio approach manages to effectively capture subtle fluctuations of the U and UO signal intensities.
+The right-hand side of Fig. 5 maps the four (log) ratios back to five equivalent raw signals (one for each isotope).
+The last two panels of the figure show how the log-ratio approach manages to effectively capture subtle fluctuations of the U and UO signal intensities.